Book: GharWaapsi (English)

 – Chennai

-Presently, all except for approximately 15 to 17 families in the South India zone have left Satpanth and become Sanatani.
+Today in South India Zone, except for approximately 15 to 17 families, all others have left Satpanth and become Sanatani.

 Leave a Reply